mharris717/lsl/README.md

 If a command uses an executable that has not been defined, LSL attempts to "fall through" and execute the raw text of the command at the shell.
 The goal is to allow users to use LSL as a "shell replacement" by adding functionality on top of the shell, without obscuring any existing shell functionality.
+*The plan is to allow the "fall through" to be configurable, so that commands could fall through to ruby instead of the shell, for example*

 LSL includes some built in executables that are often useful.
 Users can define their own executables in a .lsl file.
 Note that currently (and confusingly), the term "mapping" is used.
 The terminology will be standardized in the near future.